-- ☐ Enter Q.1 Hours per week spent participating in outdoor activities at Arizona parks in the Table title field of the Setup Tables dialog box. - ☐ Select Add Row.
+- □ Enter Q.1 Hours per week spent participating in outdoor activities at Arizona parks in the Table title field at the top of the Setup Tables dialog box. - □ Select Add Row located on the right-hand side of the dialog box.